 August 1 – Letting Swift River Go, Jane Yolen (Letting Go)

 This is such a lovely true story about loss and letting go that it had me in tears.
 Written almost thirty years ago by a multi-award-winning author Jane Yolen and illustrated by twice Caldecott Medalist Barbara Cooney, it narrates in first-person dramatic historical events that took place in western Massachusetts between 1927 and 1946.

 It starts, “When I was six years old, the world seemed a very safe place.”
 Kids walked to school alone, fished in the river, caught fireflies, and slept under the stars.
 Then, the government purchased the land on which the city stood and flooded it to make a reservoir for nearby Boston.
 This book is a great example of wonderful children’s literature.
 What’s more, you can turn it into an amazing conversation about accepting what we can’t change and moving on.

 FYI: Today is also the birthday of the amazing Maria Mitchell, America’s first professional female astronomer.
-I’m thrilled to share that a wonderful new picture book biography about her is coming out next month!
-You can see almost half of the book on Amazon.
 Check it out What Miss Mitchell Saw by Hayley Barrett.